VMaston/vmaston.github.io/index.md

     <div class="blogentry">
         <div class="title">Junior Developer @ Accountabl</div>
         <span class="postDate">February 2022 - June 2022</span>
-        <span class="blurb">I was hired by Accountabl to accomplish their ambitions of a full ground-up redesign of the product and service, as the organization expanded it's goals from accounting to carbon tracking.
-My primary focus was on integrating several cloud accounting packages such as Xero and Sage into our software ecosystem, using a NestJS microservice I built from the ground up to handle any API calls required for our import/export procedures to these services.</span>
+        <span class="blurb">I was hired by Accountabl to accomplish their ambitions of a full ground-up redesign of the product and service, as the organization expanded it's goals from commerce accounting to transaction-level carbon tracking.
+My primary focus was on integrating several cloud accounting packages such as Xero and Sage into our software ecosystem, using a NestJS microservice I built from the ground up to handle any API calls required for our import/export procedures to these services for our connected customers.</span>
     </div>
 </div>